amyylin1/Credit_Risk_Analysis1/README.md

 ## Summary

-Out of the six models, Ensemble adaboost classidier has the highest accuracy score and recall values.
 All models have similar precision scores (low performers for high-risk loans).
+Out of the six models, Ensemble adaboost classidier has the highest accuracy score and recall values, which is the best model for loan approval.